vnsavitri/claude-code-prompts/DISCLAIMER.md

 ## Background

-This repository was created by observing how Claude Code behaves in practice and independently writing our own prompt collection.
+This repository was created by observing how Claude Code behaves in practice and independently writing our own prompt collection that implements similar patterns.
+The content here reflects our own engineering judgment informed by publicly observable behavior.
 At no point was Anthropic's text copied.

 ## No Verbatim Reproduction